h0rv/pitt-canvas-dark-mode/README.md

 *** In the Stylus extension you can edit the theme to your liking.
 (Ctrl+F and replace all hex codes to ones of your liking.
 Gold is #CDB87D; Navy is #1C2957).

 _Note_<br />
+Make sure to keep the theme updated in the Stylus extension.
 Your canvas pages may look a little different than mine and have pages I was unable to edit.
 Sorry for any inconveinces.